Commerce Bank Deposit Agreement & Disclosures

 - Electronic Check Conversion/Electronic Returned Checks.
 If you pay for something with a check, you may authorize your check to be converted to an EFT.
 You may also authorize merchants to electronically debit your account for returned check fees.
 You are considered to have authorized these EFTs if you complete the transaction after being told (orally or by a notice posted or sent to you) that the transfer may be processed electronically or if you sign a written authorization.

 - Transactions at an Automated Teller Machine ("ATM").
-Using your PIN and your Commerce ATM, debit, credit, prepaid, or Health Savings Account card, you can withdraw, deposit, or transfer money into or out of your account(s), or to make payments on your Commerce credit cards, lines of credit or loans at ATMs.
+Using your PIN and your Commerce ATM, debit, or credit card, you can withdraw, deposit, or transfer funds into or out of your account(s), or to make payments on your Commerce credit cards, lines of credit or loans at ATMs.
 See your Cardholder Agreement for more information regarding EFT services available by using these types of access cards.
 If your Cardholder Agreement(s) and this Agreement conflict regarding EFTs, this Agreement shall prevail.
 See Section V E below for more information regarding EFT services available by using your Commerce ATM card.

 - Purchases from Merchants Using a Card.
-Your Commerce ATM, debit, credit, prepaid, or Health Savings Account card can be used to make purchases from merchants.
+Your Commerce ATM, debit, or credit card can be used to make purchases from merchants with funds from your account(s).
 See your Cardholder Agreement for more information regarding EFT services available by using these types of access cards.
 If your Cardholder Agreement(s) and this Agreement conflict regarding EFTs, this Agreement shall prevail.
 Additional network rules may also apply.